 To schedule an appointment, call 205-348-5040.
 Your first appointment, referred to as an intake, will be a session to gather information, determine what services are needed, and make appropriate referrals.

 There is a victim advocate on call 24 hours a day, including weekends and holidays, for crisis intervention.
-You can reach the advocate by calling the University Police Department at 205-348-5454, asking to speak to the WGRC advocate.
-You are not required to give any identifying information to the police.
+You can reach the advocate at our office during regular business hours or by calling the University Police Department at 205-348-5454 and asking to speak to the WGRC advocate outside of regular business hours.
+The dispatcher may ask for your name and contact information as part of their regular response, but you are not required to give any identifying information to the police.